PriyaDoIT/liri-node-app/README.md

-#LIRI - Language Interpretation and Recognition Interface

 ## Introduction
-LIRI is like SIRI (from iOS).
-It is a command line node app that takes in parameters and outputs data.
+LIRI is a Language Interpretation and Recognition Interface.
+It is a command line node app that takes in parameteres and gives you back data.

 ## Setup
 #### 0. Clone the repo